MLB stock watch: From superteams to enemies of Boras, here's where all 30 teams stand

 The Rangers' rotation is a tale in wish-casting, though you have to give Jon Daniels credit for his creative thinking when it comes to moving Matt Bush and Mike Minor to the rotation.
 Matt Moore and Doug Fister have been good before, and perhaps Texas will catch lightning in a bottle with those two.
 Maybe you could say that about Bartolo Colon as well, but I'm not sure a lightning metaphor is appropriate for him.
 Any scenario in which Texas contends involves two or three of those pitchers emerging as quality support for Martin Perez and Cole Hamels.

-Really though, this season is more about Texas' talented, free-swinging group of position players becoming a more consistently productive group.
-Power is good, and strikeouts don't carry the stigma they used to have.
+Really, though, this season is more about Texas' talented, free-swinging group of position players becoming a more consistently productive group.
+Power is good, and strikeouts don't carry the stigma they used to.
 But a little balls-in-play contact can work, too, as the cross-state Astros showed to amazing effect last season.

 The enemies of Boras